History of education in Korea: 19th century

 In the late 19th century, the government, patriots, and foreign missionaries began to establish schools adopted to contemporary culture.
 The education in this period focused on the right to education and the social equality of education.
 19th century education began with the establishment of the Gwanhaks Dongmunhak (동문학; 同文學) and Youkyoungongwon (육영공원; 育英公院).
 Dongmunhak served as a training center for translators, and Youkyoungongwon served as a school for the Yangbans.
 Sahaks established in this period can be divided into two types: Christian schools and civilian schools.

 In 1894, along with the Gabo Reform, education policy was changed.
 The Gwageo was replaced with the institution Hakmuahmoon (학무아문; 學務衙門).
 In July 1894, specialized schools were established and students were assigned by the discretion of the Hakmuahmoon.
 Around 1894, Gojong of the Korean Empire officially promulgated that modern education should be accepted.
 Further clarifications and additions to the policy was made in 1895.

+Along with the Gabo education reform led by the central government, passions and efforts toward building modern education in every town was blooming in Korea, led by reform-minded civilian leaders.